KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LibrespotJava by l3d00m](https://github.com/l3d00m/MMM-LibrespotJava)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-10-01.
 1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.